arkency/posts/posts/2020-05-12-multitenancy-with-postgresql-schemas---a-gentle-introduction-and-explanation-of-concepts.md

 ---
-title: Multitenancy with PostgreSQL schemas - a gentle introduction and explanation of concepts
 created_at: 2020-05-12T14:41:14.296Z
 author: Tomasz Wróbel
 tags: []
 publish: false
 ---

+# Multitenancy with PostgreSQL schemas - a gentle introduction and explanation of concepts

 **PostgreSQL schema**.
 Basically a namespace.
 Sometimes also called this way internally (schema is a confusing name).